Yangxin666/HASolGNN/README.md

 <p align="center"><img src="AE_ME_IE_Block_FM.png"></p>

-**Fig. 3: Detailed View of the AE/ME/IE Bloack and Fusion mechanism.**
+**Fig. 3: Detailed View of the AE/ME/IE Bloack and Fusion Mechanism.**

 ## Prerequisites
 Our code is based on Python3 (>= 3.11).
 The major libraries are listed as follows: